Cannon and Ball

-Tommy Cannon (born Thomas Derbyshire; 27 June 1938) and Bobby Ball (born Robert Harper; 28 January 1944 – 28 October 2020), known collectively as Cannon and Ball, were an English comedy double act best known for their comedy variety show The Cannon and Ball Show, which lasted for nine years on ITV.
-The duo met in the early 1960s while working as welders in Oldham, Lancashire.
-They started out as singers working the pubs and clubs of Greater Manchester and switched to comedy after being told comics earned an extra £3 a night.
+Cannon and Ball were an English double act comprising Tommy Cannon and Bobby Ball, who met in the early 1960s while working as welders in Oldham, Lancashire.
+They started as singers working the pubs and clubs of Greater Manchester and switched to comedy after being told comics earned an extra £3 a night.
 They continued to work as a comic duo on television and in theatre and pantomime.
-Their partnership ended when Ball died on 28 October 2020 following a COVID-19 diagnosis.
+Their variety show The Cannon and Ball Show lasted for nine years on ITV.
+Ball died on 28 October, 2020, following a COVID-19 diagnosis.

 TV and film

 Their first TV appearance was as contestants in talent show Opportunity Knocks.
 In 1974 they appeared in variety series The Wheeltappers and Shunters Social Club before, in 1978, landing slots on Bruce Forsyth's Big Night.
 In 1979, LWT offered them their own series, The Cannon and Ball Show, which premiered on ITV on 28 July 1979.
 Further series followed each year through to 1988, along with Christmas and Easter specials.

 They were the subjects of This Is Your Life in 1981 when they were surprised by Eamonn Andrews outside the Theatre Royal, Drury Lane in London.

 In 1982, they appeared in a feature film, The Boys in Blue, based loosely on the Will Hay film Ask a Policeman.
 The Boys in Blue was regarded critically as weak in comparison, and was their only cinema outing.

 They also featured in a comic strip, Rock On, Tommy (titled after Ball's onstage catchphrase), published in the magazine Look-in.

 Their popularity coincided with the rise of alternative comedy, with its emphasis on more socially relevant and political concerns.
 Cannon and Ball's popularity began to decline, though they were not the only comedy act to suffer as comic tastes shifted.
 During the 1980s, Greg Dyke, then Head of Programming at ITV station TVS and later to hold a similar position at LWT, expressed a concern that northern comedy shows may not suit southern tastes.

 By the 1990s, the duo were seeking a change in direction and appeared in their own sitcom Cannon and Ball's Playhouse, the spin-off series Plaza Patrol and their game show Cannon and Ball's Casino.
 Plaza Patrol saw them play security guards in a shopping mall.